willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 Something that will have already begun and will be continuing after something else in the future.

-* I will have been cooking probably by the time you arrive.
+* I will have been cooking for 8 hours by the time you arrive.
+* At five o’clock, I will have been waiting for thirty minutes.

 ## Notes for conditionals